lrgresearch/gpaw-tools/development/inputfilekeywords.md

 Integer

 #### Description
-This keyword controls the number of cores used in calculation.
+This keyword controls the number of cores used in the calculation.
 This parameter is not used with `gpawsolve.py`.
 It is only needed for the `gg.py`.
-NOTE: `gg.py` can run `gpawsolve.py` with only `mpirun -np <corenumber>` command.
-Therefore, for CPUs with hyperthreading support, you can run only the half of your thread number.
+NOTE: `gg.py` can run `gpawsolve.py` with only the `mpirun -np <corenumber>` command.
+Therefore, you can run only half of your thread number for CPUs with hyperthreading support.
 In the future, `gg.py` will have an option for threads.
-Please control this variable in future.
+Please control this variable in the future.

 #### Default
 4